 Mares in action

 Romanee Conti became the second mare in four years to win the Hong Kong International Cup in April 1993.
-At the same meeting, the American mare Glen Kate won the Hong Kong International Bowl.
+American mare Glen Kate won the Hong Kong International Bowl at the same meeting.

 Gerald Mosse rode River Verdon to win the 1991 Invitation Cup.
-The Frenchman went on to get seven more HKIR wins and remains the most successful jockey in HKIR history.
+The Frenchman went on to get seven more HKIR wins and remains one of the most successful jockey in HKIR history.

-Grey Invader, winner of the 1989 Invitation Cup, was the first mare to win at the HKIR.
+Grey Invader, winner of the 1989 Invitation Cup, was the first filly/mare to win at the HKIR.